dotlang/language/README.md

 **Examples**

-1. `pop = ["A":1,"B":2,"C":3]`
+1. `pop = ["A":1, "B":2, "C":3]`
 2. `data, is_found = pop["A"]`

 ## Concrete types

 These are types that have only one value which is specified when declaring the type.
-This can be used for enums.
+This can be used for enum types (Explained in the next section).

 **Examples**: